 Anyone named on the declarations page or driving the insured vehicle with the permission of an insured.
 (See Permissive User)

-Promise made by the insurance company, which outlines its duties.
-Exclusions, Conditions and definitions that appear later in the policy modify this promise.
+A promise made by the insurance company, which outlines its duties.
+Exclusions, Conditions, and definitions that appear later in the policy modify this promise.

 Key Person Insurance